-PRESIDENT: JONATHAN GIL HARRIS VICE PRESIDENT: SUPRIYA CHAUDHURI SECRETARY: VIKRAM CHOPRA TREASURER: ANAVISHA BANERJEE
+PRESIDENT: RAJIVA VERMA VICE PRESIDENT: SUPRIYA CHAUDHURI SECRETARY: VIKRAM CHOPRA TREASURER: PAYAL NAGPAL

 THE SHAKESPEARE SOCIETY OF INDIA has been formed to promote wider interest in the works of Shakespeare.
 Among its objectives are:

 - to establish a Shakespeare institute which will serve as a centre for critical and creative interpretation of Shakespeare’s work;

 - to promote the study of Shakespeare’s contemporaries to the extent these studies have a bearing on Shakespeare;

 - to organize or sponsor talks, discussions, play-readings, workshops, seminars, symposia and conferences at local, national and international levels;

 - to publish/sponsor publications of bulletins, catalogues, monographs, journals, research papers and books;